First time flyers

-You are normally allowed to take one item of hand luggage on board the aircraft, not exceeding 56cm x 45cm x 25cm's.
+You are normally allowed to take one item of hand luggage on board the aircraft, not exceeding 56cm x 45cm x 25cm.
 Restrictions currently apply to hand baggage at UK airports.
+Find out more here.

 Waiting for your flight to depart

 Once you check-in, display screens will let you know when you can go the departure lounge.
 To go to departures you will need to show your boarding card and pass through 'Security Control', where your hand luggage will be screened.
-Tax Free shopping, and a range of cafes bars and restaurants are all available for you relax and unwind before a flight once you pass through Security Control.
+Tax Free shopping, and a range of cafes, bars and restaurants, are all available for you to relax and unwind in before a flight once you pass through Security Control.

 Airport screens will display the gate number for boarding your plane within plenty of time before flight departure.
 Signs will guide you in the direction of the gate.
 Some gates are a longer walk from the departure lounge, so make sure you leave plenty of time to find the correct gate.
 When you reach the gate, there will be a lounge area where you can wait in comfort until you’re called for boarding.
 Airline attendants will call you forward; simply hand over your boarding card and board the plane.
 As you walk onto the plane a member of the cabin crew will welcome you aboard, check the remaining portion of your boarding card and show you to your seat ready for take-off.